 Don’t be afraid to be as specific as possible with your growth goals.
 Maybe you want to grow profit; perhaps you want to increase revenue.
 Or maybe you want to expand the number of trucks you deploy, the number of employees you have on the payroll, or the number of customers you have.

 Whatever the goal, make sure that you narrow it down to a few specific areas.
 The key here is to make reasonable goals for yourself and your business.
-You don’t want to get too carried away with this – trying to expand in too many areas will leave you unfocused and will defeat the purpose – so make sure that you limit it to just a couple of places at a time.
+You don’t want to get too carried away with this – trying to expand in too many areas will leave you unfocused and defeat the purpose – so make sure you limit it to just a couple of places at a time.

 Setting these goals will help you get some focus involved and make those goals a reality.